CSCfi/csc-user-guide/docs/apps/minimap2.md

 ```

 In the batch job example above one task (-n 1) is executed.
-The Bowtie2 job uses 8 cores (--cpus-per-task=8 ) with total of 16 GB of memory (--mem=16000).
+The Minimap2 job uses 8 cores (--cpus-per-task=8 ) with total of 16 GB of memory (--mem=16000).
 The maximum duration of the job is four hours (-t 04:00:00 ).
 All the cores are assigned from one computing node (--nodes=1 ).
 In addition to the resource reservations, you have to define the billing project for your batch job.
 This is done by replacing the _project_XXXXXX_ with your project ID.
-(You can use command `csc-workspaces` to see what project you have in Puhti).
+(You can use command `csc-workspaces` to see what projects you have in Puhti).

 You can submit the batch job file to the batch job system with command:

 ```
 sbatch batch_job_file.bash
 ```
+See the [Puhti user guide](https://docs.csc.fi/#computing/running/getting-started) for more information about running batch jobs.

 ## Support